2020 Artsakhian general election

 General elections were held in the Republic of Artsakh on 31 March 2020, with a second round of the presidential election on 14 April.
 Voters elected the President and 33 members of the National Assembly.
-It was the first time the President and National Assembly were elected at the same time.
+It was the first (and only) time the President and National Assembly were elected at the same time.

 The Free Motherland - UCA Alliance, United Motherland, Justice, ARF, and the Democratic Party won seats in National Assembly.
 No party won the majority of seats, which means that coalition talks are likely to be held within parties.

 Presidential candidate Arayik Harutyunyan came first in the first round of the presidential election.
 A run-off between him and incumbent Foreign Minister Masis Mayilyan was held on 14 April 2020.
 However, Masis Mayilyan made an announcement urging the people of Artsakh not to participate in the second round of elections in order to prevent the spread of COVID-19.
 As a result, the majority of Mayilyan's voters from the first round did not vote, and turnout in the second round declined by nearly 30%.
 However, a majority of Harutyunyan's voters did return to the polls for the second round, in spite of the call to avoid spreading COVID-19, giving him a wide margin of victory in the second round.